Jinmeng-QC/MIAPE-QC/Meeting MIAPE-QC - Metabolomics.md

 ## Data Processing & Quality Evaluation

-From the raw data acquired, observe the following metrics from indicative chromatographic peaks located at the beginning, middle and end of the chromatogram.
+From the raw data acquired, observe the following metrics from indicative chromatographic peaks located at the **beginning, middle and end of the chromatogram**.

 - Peak Width
 - Retention Time